Skip to content

 Purpose and eligibility

 The purpose of the fellowship is to fund talented postdoctoral researchers to work on AI existential safety research.
-To be eligible, applicants should identify a mentor (normally a professor) at the host institution (normally a university) who commits in writing to mentor and support the applicant in their AI existential safety research if a Fellowship is awarded.
+To be eligible, applicants should identify a mentor (typically a professor) at the host institution (typically a university) who commits in writing to mentor and support the applicant in their AI existential safety research if a Fellowship is awarded.
 This includes ensuring that the applicant has access to office space and is welcomed and integrated into the local research community.
 Fellows are expected to participate in annual workshops and other activities that will be organized to help them interact and network with other researchers in the field.

 Application process